Social Media Reporting

 Campaign Reports

 A campaign report is one of the most popular report types.
 It allows you to track and report on the performance of a specific campaign.
-This can be done cross-channel and can give a holistic view of how your campaign performed, what to incorporate into future campaigns and what you might want to skip next time.
+This can be done cross-channel and can give a holistic view of how your campaign performed, what to incorporate into future campaigns, and what you might want to skip next time.

 Social media campaign dashboard showing engagement and performance metrics